prathyushasai/prathyushasai/README.md

 ### Hi, I'm Prathyusha! 👋👩🏻‍💻

-I'm a Machine Learning Engineer at Adobe, working on the Firegly / Gen AI Platform.
+I'm a Machine Learning Engineer at Adobe, working on the Firefly / Gen AI Platform.

 I recieved my Masters in Information and Data Science with an emphasis in Machine Learning and my Bachelors in Data Science and Cognitive Science from University of California, Berkeley (Go Bears! :bear: ).
 I am also heavily involved in organizations focused on empowering and encouraging minorities in STEM.